arodic/arodic.github.com/docs/updates/new-website.md

 ### New Website! ###

-Last few months I have been busy working on [io](https://github.com/arodic/io) and [three-ui](https://github.com/arodic/three-ui).
+Last few months I have been busy working on [io](https://github.com/arodic/io).
 Today, I finally got around to updating my website.

 This is mostly a technical update but I also added some new projects to the archive and information about my current work.